Xilinx/Applications/GZip/README.md

 # GZip

-Gzip is a file format used for file compression and decompression.
+Xilinx Gzip application is FPGA based GZIP compression which gives very high throughput with respect to CPU.
+This application is developed and tested on AWS F1 instance.

 ## Overview